 For many years my clients have used this success formula.
 Hopefully you'll find it useful too.

-Have you ever driven down the road, and realized you don't remember actually driving the last five minutes?
+Have you ever driven down the road, and become aware that you don't remember driving the last five minutes?
 It can be a frightening experience, to realize that you have been on autopilot and have no conscious recognition of time and events.

-Many people live their whole lives like this: walking through life in an unconscious state, blind to their impact in the world and tuned out from how much better it might be.
+Unfortunately, many people live their whole lives like this!
+Walking through life in an unconscious state, blind to their impact on the world.
+Tuned out from how much better their life might be.

-At some point in your life you may wake up and think - this just isn't working.
+At some point in your life, you may wake up and think: "This isn't working!"
 It might be life in general, or only one specific area - e.g. health, relationships, productivity, finances.
-You'll have a question something like - "How on earth did I manage to find myself here?"
+You'll have a question thrumming around inside you something like: "How on earth did I manage to find myself here?"

-Awareness also includes identifying the traits, characteristics, habits, attitudes that block your success.
-Who do you know that is floating through life generally unaware that their arrogance, or their timidity, is holding their success at bay.
+Awareness is about identifying the traits, characteristics, habits, attitudes that block your success.
+Do you know anyone floating through life generally unaware that their, for example, arrogance, or timidity, is holding their success at bay?
 Awareness is the first step in liberating yourself from the unintended and generally negative impact of those traits, habits and attitudes that aren't serving you.

 Awareness isn't enough though.
 You also need self-reflection and insight, so you can make deliberate choices about how you want to direct your life.

-During the insight stage you'll be devouring books, seminars, self-assessments, courses etc.
+During the awareness and insights stages, you devour books, seminars, self-assessments, courses etc.